kairosity/mp4-lionize/README.md

 ## 4. HTTPS

-Lionize is deployed behind HTTPS for extra security, however I have not implemented the ```django.middleware.security.SecurityMiddleware``` as doing so would interfere with the static files being served by AWS.
+Lionize is deployed behind HTTPS for extra security, however I have not implemented all of the ```django.middleware.security.SecurityMiddleware``` as doing so interferes with the static files being served by AWS.

 ## 5. Secure Cookies

-I've ensure that both SESSION_COOKIE_SECURE and  CSRF_COOKIE_SECURE are both set to True, in order to protect against leaky cookies.
+I've ensured that both SESSION_COOKIE_SECURE and  CSRF_COOKIE_SECURE are both set to True, in order to protect against leaky cookies.

+## 6.